climu/OSR-discord-bot/README.md

 This bot so far has the following commands:

-`@looking` - Adds you to the list of users who are looking for a game.

-`@not_looking` - Removes you from the list of users whoa re looking for a game.
+`@LFG` - Adds the LFG role.
+If you are currently looking (and have the LFG role already), will remove the LFG role.

 `@whos_looking` - Tells you all the users who are currently looking for a game.